Wuild/flowmd/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Coding Standards

+- Follow the CommonMark specification for markdown syntax implementation
+- Use the existing style in main.scss for styling components
+- Utilize the plugin system for adding new features instead of modifying core files
+- Follow consistent naming conventions:
+  - Use camelCase for variables and functions
+  - Use PascalCase for classes and components
+  - Use kebab-case for file names
+- Write clear and concise documentation for all components, functions, and modules
+- Include JSDoc comments for all public APIs
+- Ensure all code passes linting, formatting, and type checking before submitting

 ## License